vinceskahan/v5wiki/WeeWX-v4-and-logging.md

 In short, it is a much more flexible facility.
 Plus, it's easy to use.

-Both the `syslog` module and the `logging` module can send log messages to the system's logger.
-In fact, that is the default behavior for WeeWX.
-WeeWX sends log messages to the system logger so that the system will handle log file rotation, filtering of log messages, sending messages to remote log servers, etc.
+Although the `logging` module provides many more options and abilities than the `syslog` module, in its default configuration, WeeWX still sends log messages to the system logger so that the system will handle log file rotation, filtering of log messages, sending messages to remote log servers, etc.

 This is a guide to how `logging` is implemented within WeeWX.